makipom/copycat/README.md

 [copylinkaddress](https://github.com/dhruvtv/copylinkaddress) by dhruvtv

 [Copy URL on Hover](https://github.com/noahvogt/copy-url-on-hover) by noahvogt
-The current extension essentially is a fork of the latter one, but fixes several bugs present in it and provides additional functionality.
+The current extension essentially is a fork of this one, but has many significant changes that fix several crucial bugs present in it, and provide additional functionality.

 [Springin’ Sound Stock](https://www.springin.org/sound-stock/)